Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Evaluation

 \subsection{RQ3: Evaluating the Efficiency}

-\textbf{On Dataset for Benchmark Construction.} In Table \ref{tab:efficiency}, \slither takes the least time (only {156} \emph{min}) in detection. \smartcheck and \ourTool have the comparable detection time (500\textasciitilde1000 \emph{min}).
+\textbf{On Dataset for Empirical Study.} In Table \ref{tab:efficiency}, \slither takes the least time (only \todo{156} \emph{min}) in detection. \smartcheck and \ourTool have the comparable detection time (500$\sim$1000 \emph{min}).
 They are essentially of the same type of technique --- pattern based static analysis.
-In practice, they may differ in performance due to implementation differences, but still they are significantly faster than \oyento that applies symbolic execution.
+In practice, they may differ in performance due to implementation differences, but still, they are significantly faster than \oyento that applies symbolic execution.
 Compared with other dynamic analysis or verification tools (i.e., \textsc{Mythrill} and \textsc{Securify} that cannot finish in three days for the \totalContract contracts), \oyento is quite efficient.
-Notably, the AVS learning time of \ourTool is not included in the detection time, as it could be done off-line separately.
-Since AVS learning is analogical to rules formulation, it is not counted in the detection time.
+Notably, the signature abstraction time of \ourTool is not included in the detection time, as it could be done off-line separately.
+Since signature abstraction is analogical to rules formulation, it is not counted in the detection time.